Everything businesses and communities need to know about the White House TechHire initiative for workforce development

 This initiative is committed to extending $10 million in coding bootcamp scholarships for underserved minorities over the next 10 years.

 6. How your business can benefit from the TechHire initiative

-Businesses with unfilled IT, advanced manufacturing, and finance jobs may want to consider hiring coding bootcamp graduates.
-The benefits of hiring a recent grad?
-They’re passionate, motivated and eager to gain hands-on experience.
-These individuals have invested a lot of time into learning their new skills, and they want to put them to work while gaining valuable experience in the field.
-In the case of IT, it’s rare for a new developer to walk out of coding bootcamp and be able to tackle challenging engineering tasks, which is why paid internships, apprenticeships and entry-level coding jobs are so critical to a worker who is new to IT.
+Businesses with unfilled IT, advanced manufacturing, and finance jobs may want to consider training a job seeker.
+The benefits of hiring someone willing and able to work?
+They’re motivated and eager to gain hands-on experience.
+These individuals have invested a lot of time into learning the soft skills required to be a great employee, and they want to put them to work while gaining valuable experience in the field.
+In the case of a technology based job, it’s rare for a new developer to walk out of coding bootcamp and be able to tackle challenging engineering tasks, which is why paid internships, apprenticeships and entry-level jobs are so critical to a worker who is new to a high tech field.

-Businesses that want to hire coding bootcamp grads, need to establish a good working environment where they can learn and, most importantly, grow.
-The fact is, that not everyone who learns how to code will become a senior engineer.
+Businesses that want to train individuals without a skill, but who are willing and able to learn, need to establish a good working environment where they can learn and, most importantly, grow.
+The fact is, that not everyone who learns a trade will be the top performer in your company.
 That said, the only way to discover who will develop the skills needed to grow into more demanding roles, is to invest in their talents.
 How do you do this?
-Assign them tasks that extend beyond basic web app development.
-The best way for a developer to grow is to experiment and try solving new problems.
+Assign them tasks that extend beyond basic job duties.
+The best way for a apprentice to grow is to experiment and try solving new problems.
 By giving your workers opportunities to challenge themselves, you’re developing a more valuable workforce.
 Employee training and coaching is worth the investment for many businesses.